 In May 2013, Hft merged with Self Unlimited, a charity that was also set up in the 1960s to provide support for people with learning disabilities.
 Self Unlimited’s similar values and philosophy meant a merger between the two charities made sense, as the combined charity benefited from the wealth of experience and knowledge of both organisations.

-Following the merger, Hft has gone from strength to strength, and now supports more than 2,500 adults with learning disabilities nationwide to live the best lives possible.
+Since its launch, Hft has gone from strength to strength, and now supports more than 2,900 adults with learning disabilities nationwide to live the best lives possible.